-An Example of How the Waiting Period Works
+How the Waiting Period Works with Embrace

-Unfortunately if your pet has a health issue during the waiting period then your claim will not be covered, even if it was an unforeseeable emergency.
+Unfortunately, if your pet has a health issue during the waiting period then your claim will not be covered, even if it was an unforeseeable emergency.

 Required Vet Visit